AI-Hypercomputer/maxtext/README.md

 Here is an example that saves then loads the compiled `train_step`, starting with the save:
 ```
-# Run the below on a single machine, e.g. a v4-8
+# Run the below on a single machine, e.g. a CPU
 export LIBTPU_INIT_ARGS="--xla_enable_async_all_gather=true"
 python3 MaxText/train_compile.py MaxText/configs/base.yml compile_topology=v5e-256 \
 compile_topology_num_slices=2 \